rundsk/dsk/README.md

 Possible configuration options are:

-- `description`: A single sentence that roughly describes the component.
+- `description`: A single sentence that roughly describes the design component.
-- `keywords`: An array of keywords to group related components together.
+- `keywords`: An array of keywords to group related design components together.

 # Architecture